It is so hard to remain positive in a negative world, especially when you receive bad news about your health or about someone you love.

 There were many times I chose to not rescue my boys from receiving consequences for their actions.
 I knew they needed to learn their own lessons from the mistakes they make.

 We are not forsaken when God waits to answer our prayers.

 I have overcome abuse, divorce, about a dozen surgeries (several of which were almost fatal), and so much that it is too much to list.

 I can honestly say during all of those situations, it was the negativity that got me down the most.
 Had I known how to overcome that, I would have been a better and stronger person.

 Whatever you are going through, it is just a test and trial.
 Tests and trials come to us all.
 It is how you deal with those trials that proves what you’re made of.

-Now, when I experience bad news, I remind myself that allowing negativity in my heart will only make things worse.
-Allowing yourself to ponder the worst possible outcome is mentally defeating you.
+Now, when I experience bad news, I remind myself that allowing negativity into my heart will only make things worse.
+Allowing yourself to ponder the worst possible outcome is mentally defeating.
 Don’t do that.

 In order to be mentally strong during a hard time, you have to keep yourself in positive state of mind by surrounding yourself with positive things and positive people.
 Don’t hang out with negative people.
 Turn the news off.
 Keep the radio tuned to positive music.
 Read only positive and uplifting books.

 It is the small things we allow into our environment that control our minds.
 It is the small foxes that spoil the vine.
 Foxes don’t just eat the fruit.
 They chew at the trunk and dig holes around it.
 They devour the root and destroy the entire thing.